 | 7 | Follow-up email: add a new angle or case study.
 Do not repeat the first email. | |

 | 10 | If connected, send a brief message.
-If not, engage with their recent post or content. | |
+If not, engage with a recent post. | |

-| 14 | Third email: shorter, more direct.
-“Is this on your radar, or should I stop reaching out?” | |
+| 14 | Third email: shorter and more direct.
+Ask whether this is on their radar. | |

-| 21 | Break-up email: “I will assume the timing is off.
-If [trigger] becomes a priority, here is my calendar link.” |
+| 21 | Break-up email: assume the timing is off and leave a calendar link for later. |

 Key principles for IT consulting outreach

 - Keep messages under 150 words.
-CTOs scan, they do not read essays.
+CTOs scan; they do not read essays.
 Your email should take 30 seconds to read.

-Knowing what “good” looks like prevents two mistakes: giving up too early on a working system, or persisting too long with a broken one.
+Knowing what good looks like prevents two mistakes: giving up too early on a working system, or persisting too long with a broken one.
 These benchmarks come from outbound campaigns run by Referral Program Pros for IT consulting and MSP clients.

 Reply rate benchmarks